- Member of TaPRA. (Theatre and Performance Research Association)

 September 2010: “Wilkie Collins: Scenographer”, University of Cardiff TaPRA conference.

-Invited presentations at symposia:
+Invited presentations at symposia (selected events):

 January 2010: Invited speaker at The Central School of Speech and Drama University of London, “Eccentric Dance” workshops organised by research fellow Jon Davison.
 Interview archived by CSSD.